-At Not So Fast, we’ve been cooking with kids in our poorest neighborhood on a regular basis since last year, and sending them home with healthy affordable food & recipes they can make at home.
+At Not So Fast, we’ve been cooking with kids in our poorest neighbourhood on a regular basis since last year, and sending them home with healthy affordable food & recipes they can make at home.
+It’s the least we can do and we plan to do more.
+A lot more.
+If you want to stay updated on our progress, follow me here or drop me a line.
+Our plan doesn’t stop there.

 Today’s recipe is one I am very excited and proud to share with you, as this was literally our weekly fare as kids, and as it turns out, ridiculously cheap to buy, shockingly easy to prepare, and even more – just as delicious as I remember it as a girl.